 - view as list

-This factsheet reviews major sources of coverage for women residing in the U.S. in 2016, discusses the impact of the ACA on women’s coverage, and the challenges in coverage that many women continue to face.
+This factsheet reviews major sources of coverage for women residing in the U.S. in 2019, discusses the impact of the ACA on women’s coverage, and the coverage challenges that many women continue to face

 In this column for the JAMA Health Forum, Larry Levitt explores what President-elect Biden might do to advance his health care vision both through legislation and through executive orders and waivers and demonstrations.